What is the FNMA HomeStyle® Renovation Loan?

 Home purchases that may have otherwise been thwarted by costly repair contingencies can be saved with the FNMA HomeStyle® Renovation loan.
 With this program, borrowers can finance the cost of the repairs into the loan amount and ensure they still get the home they want.

 Not just for owner occupied

-Unlike many renovation loan options, the FNMA HomeStyle® can be used for one unit second homes and one unit investment properties.
-This can create an excellent opportunity for building instant equity in a vacation home or rental property, or provide financing for a flip.
+Unlike many renovation loan options, the FNMA HomeStyle® can be used for one unit second homes.
+This can create an excellent opportunity for building instant equity in a vacation home.

 Luxury Improvements Allowed